 In 2011, the Swiss company TSG introduced their Kraken model, based on the same type of segmented foam liner that the Sportscope used.
 You can read about it on our Helmets for 2011 page or on TSG's web page.

 Another approach that may work for rounder heads is the "one size fits all" helmet that has what we call a ring fit system.
 The helmet fits by adjusting a ring around the head.
 The pieces that attach the ring to the helmet are often adjustable, and you may find one that can accommodate your head shape.
 Unfortunately we don't know which brand or model would be best.

 If you are forced to make your round head fit in a square helmet, the best alternative will be to use the fitting pads that come with the helmet, or extra fitting pads, to try to achieve a rounder shape.
-Cratoni informs us that they sell the same helmets in the US and in Asia just by including their "Asian fit pads" when they ship helmets to Asia.
-They do not sell their Asian pads separately, but that indicates that the pad solution is possible if you are willing to fiddle with it.
+Cratoni informed us some years back that they were selling the same helmets in the US and in Asia just by including their "Asian fit pads" when they ship helmets to Asia.
+They were not selling their Asian pads separately, but that indicates that the pad solution is possible if you are willing to fiddle with it.
 Extra fit pads are usually available at bike shops.
 Or you can add other foam from somewhere else if it works for you, since its role is to stabilize the helmet on your head and add comfort, and the fitting foam is not part of the helmet's impact protection.

 Denting or shaving down the inside of the stiff foam liner to make the helmet fit you would reduce your protection, so that would not be an optimal choice.
 Better to buy a larger size and add pads to the front and back.
 Experimenting with fit pads is probably your best bet, even though it will be a fussy process.

-If you find a better way, a source of Asian fit pads, or a formula for the use of the pads, please send us an email to firstname.lastname@example.org so we can add it to this page.
+If you find a better way, a source of Asian fit pads, or a formula for the use of the pads, please contact us so we can add it to this page.